gpuweb/gpuweb/design/UsageValidationRules.md

 ### More constrained texture usage validation

 Each layer and mip-level of textures can have an independent usage which means implementations might need to track usage per mip-level per layer of a resource.
-If this is deemed too costly, we could only have two sub-resources tracked in textures: the part as `OUTPUT_ATTACHMENT` and the rest.
+If this is deemed too costly, we could only have two sub-resources tracked in textures: the part as `RENDER_ATTACHMENT` and the rest.
 This would mean for example that a texture couldn't be used as both  `STORAGE` and a read-only usage inside a render pass.
 The state tracking required in implementation would become significantly simpler at the cost of flexibility for the applications.
 When using the more constrained version of usage validation for textures, the cost of validation is O(commands).